parisholley/node-control-flow/README.md

 The best example of this would be to pull data from a remote source (like a database), then for each result execute a series of methods.
 Sounds simple, but to do so without introducing a ton of boilerplate code is a hassle.

+## Notes

+* This library is released pre-1.0 as the API will change once members of the community provide their input.

 ## Examples